actor-framework/actor-framework/libcaf_net/ProtocolLayering.rst

     /// Prepares written data for transfer, e.g., by flushing buffers or
     /// registering sockets for write events.
     void end_output();

+    /// Propagates an abort reason to the lower layers.
+After processing the
+    /// current read or write event, the lowest layer will call `abort` on its
+    // upper layer.
+    void abort_reason(error reason);
   }

   interface datagram_oriented [role: upper layer] {